solodev/cloud-documentation/src/infrastructure/providers/Add Cloud Account/index.md

 Region | Choose the region.
 Access Key ID | Enter the Access Key ID.
 Secret Access Key | Enter the Secret Access Key.

+## Confirm

+Once you have completed all the fields, click **Connect** to add your cloud account.

+!!!Note:
+The cloud account addition process may take several minutes to complete after clicking the **Connect** button.
+Do not close or quit your browser during this process.
+!!!